diogo-aos/iseg_pg_aaiml_intro_python/markdown/7_lesson4.md

 ValueError: invalid literal for int() with base 10: 'hello'
 ```

-- Converting a nonnumeric string to an integer is unexpected behaviour, and a ValueError exception is thrown.
+- Converting a nonnumeric string to an integer is unexpected behaviour, and a <span style="color:salmon">`ValueError`</span> exception is thrown.

 --